bruce30709/homebridge-switchbot-ble/README.md

 Homebridge plugin for SwitchBot devices using direct BLE (Bluetooth Low Energy) connections.
 Control your SwitchBot devices directly through HomeKit without requiring the SwitchBot Hub or cloud connection.

 ## Features
+- You can also integrate this repo with the MCP server.
+See the repository: [SwitchBot-MCP-Integration](https://github.com/bruce30709/SwitchBot-MCP-Integration)
 - Direct BLE Control: No SwitchBot Hub or internet connection required
 - Fast Response: Direct Bluetooth connection means faster response times
 - Multiple Modes: Supports both switch (on/off) and press (momentary) modes